 However, Scratch was limited in speed and wasn’t very suitable for larger projects, so I explored other languages and frameworks.
 I ended up choosing Python and Pygame because of its ease of use.
 (Also, Python is such a great programming language!)
 Over the next year, I created games parodying games such as Flappy Birds and Ruzzle.

 In high school, I decided to try my hand at creating a personal website.
 There have been several iterations since that first version.
 The original domain name was yangmaster.com, and it redirects to this site.

 In August 2014, I started my college career at the University of Illinois at Urbana-Champaign as a computer science major.
 I have since learned a lot from the courses I’ve taken, the projects I’ve made, and the peers I’ve known.
 Perhaps that’s the reason why Illinois is ranked 5th nationwide for computer science. 😉

 When I began college, I wanted to broaden my education by studying abroad.
 And I did so and studied abroad at Lund University in Lund, Sweden under the engineering faculty, Lunds Tekniska Högskola during the spring semester of 2016.
 I also travelled as much as I could around Europe during my four-and-a-half month stay; and I have been infected with the travel bug since then.

 Now in the last year of college, I’m taking more technical electives to take advantage of the great classes that [email protected] offers.
 I’ll most likely end up working for a tech company in San Francisco after graduation, and I’m definitely looking forward to it!

 Show your appreciation!

-If you would like to show your appreciation for my articles, please subscribe via RSS for the latest updates.
+If you would like to show your appreciation for my articles, please sign up for the newsletter.
 I occasionally cross-post on Medium for greater visibility, so follow me there, too, and give my posts there some “claps.”
 Finally, I always appreciate donations in the form of cryptocurrency.